99robots/99robots-header-footer-code-manager/readme.txt

 == Screenshots ==

+1. HFCM Settings
-1. Dashboard - All Snippets
+2. Dashboard - All Snippets
-2. Add New Snippet - Read the documentation at: http://www.99robots.com/docs/header-footer-code-manager
+3. Add New Snippet - Read the documentation at: http://www.99robots.com/docs/header-footer-code-manager
-3. Choose where you want your snippet to be displayed
+4. Choose where you want your snippet to be displayed

 == Frequently Asked Questions ==

+= Q. Where are this plugin’s Settings located? =
+A. After activating the plugin, you can click on settings link under the plugin name OR you can click the HFCM tab on the left side navigation.
+From there, you can add, edit, remove, and review code snippets.

 = Q. I have a question =
 A. Since this is a free plugin, please ask all questions on the support forum here on WordPress.org.
 We will try to respond to every question within 48 hours.